 We are excited for you to start the next chapter in your college experience with us!
-We are here to support you during this transition and hope to help you build upon the strong foundation you have already built.
+We are here to support you during this transition and hope to help you add to the strong foundation you have already built.
 We encourage you to utilize the many resources available and contact us if you are unable to find an answer.
 Many students are the first in their family to go to college and we want to help you be successful.
+If you will be enrolled at one of the centers other than Ellensburg view the page for our CWU Centers and online students.

 Start with CENTRAL 301: Your Orientation and Transition Portal

 CENTRAL 301: Your Orientation and Transition Portal is a course designed specifically for transfer students.
 We know you may already have some experiences that will assist you as you start at CWU.
-Our goal is to continue on that trend and expose you to campus-wide resources and services before you attend Links Orientation!
-CENTRAL 301 will prepare you for Links Orientation and your first quarter by providing deadlines and action items.
+Our goal is to continue on that trend and expose you to campus-wide resources and services before you start your first quarter by providing deadlines and action items.
 These resources and services will ensure your transition to Central Washington University is seamless.
 You will be added to CENTRAL 301 the day after you accept your offer of admissions!
 You can register for Links Orientation at the end of this course!

 Todos Somos Familia is a Spanish language orientation during each Wildcat Day for Spanish speaking support networks.
 You and your support networks will receive valuable information about what to expect at CWU.